 Can I Feed My Pig Mushrooms?

 Not all mushrooms are safe for pigs.
 If a mushroom’s safe for human consumption, you can be pretty sure it’s also safe for pigs.
-You should avoid feeding your pig wild mushrooms that you can’t accurately identify as they could be poisonous.
+You should avoid feeding your pig wild mushrooms you can’t accurately identify as they could be poisonous.
 However, some types of edible mushrooms are highly nutritious.

 In a study of weaner piglets, researchers found that including oyster mushrooms in their diets reduces the frequency of diarrhea, boosts the immune system, and promotes a healthy digestive system.
 Mini pigs should be fed a limited diet of mushrooms.